FAForever/wiki-pages/Host-and-join-games.md

 ## Hosting Games
 You can host a game by double clicking the icons on the left of the window to open a game dialogue with a variety of options.
 ![hosting-games.png](/hosting-games.png)
-1) - The title bar sets the game title which can be seen in the games tab.
+1) - The title bar sets the game title which can be seen in the custom games tab.
-- The preview shows how it will look.
-- The map drop-down is used to select a map.
-You can also change this in-game if you wish.
-Arrow keys can be used to scroll through it if it's focused (opened and closed again, or use tab).
-- The mod list can be used to enable and disable *sim mods*.
-This can also be changed in-game if you wish.
-- The options **Friends** and **Hidden** are currently unavailable.
-- If the **password** checkbox is ticked, or **private** is used in the game title, the padlock icon will appear instead of the map preview.
-		- It will also be hidden from the Find Games list if that particular user has the **Hide Private Games** checkbox ticked.
+2) - Password alows you to lock the game & a tick box to only show to friend on your Friend list
+3) - Here you select the game type that you wish to play
+4) - Here is where you can selct any UI or SIM mod you want to you game host
+5) - Here is where you can slecet the map you would like to play
+6) - this is the New Map Generator tool that will alow you to generate a new map automaticaly

 ## Video tutorial
 Video tutorial created by Heaven on hosting and playing on FAF, called [Default and Ranked Settings](https://youtu.be/BpSH12DdoFM), where he explains how to host a lobby on default settings, and how to tell whether someone else hosted a game on default settings.
 He also discusses which non default settings still are keeping the game ranked.